jgerz-0/Medusa/docs/RBAC.md

 - **key_hash** – SHA-256 hash of the API key secret.
 Empty for JWT/OIDC subjects.
 - **roles** – JSON array describing the permissions the subject holds.
 - **revoked_at** – null when active, timestamp when the credential is revoked.
+- **expires_at** – optional timestamp establishing when auto-provisioned material
+  should be considered stale.
+- **source** – provenance for the credential (`manual` for seeded/API records, `oidc:auto` when synchronized from the identity provider).

 API keys are compared using the stored hash; JWT and OIDC subjects must also be present in this table to be accepted.
 The controller rejects any credential that is not registered or that lacks roles.

+When `expires_at` is populated the controller will refuse to authenticate the credential once the timestamp passes—unless the record is managed by the OIDC auto-provisioner described below.
+The `source` column keeps a forensic trail of how the credential was issued so analysts can differentiate manual secrets from IdP-driven automation.

 ## Authentication Flow